|Degrees:||PhD (British Columbia)|

 Dillabough, J. and J. Kennelly.
 (2010) Lost youth in the global city: class, culture, and the urban imaginary.
 RoutledgeFalmer: New York.

-Kennelly, J. (in press, 2016).
+Kennelly, J. (2017).
 ‘This is the view when I walk into my house’: accounting phenomenologically for the efficacy of spatial methods with youth.
 Young.
+Volume 25, Issue 3, pp 1-17.

-Kennelly, J. (in press, 2016).
+Kennelly, J. (2016).
 Symbolic violence and the Olympic Games: low-income youth, social legacy commitments, and urban exclusion in Olympic host cities.
 Journal of Youth Studies.
+Volume 20, Issue 2, pp 145-161.

 Kennelly, J. (2015).
 ‘You’re making our city look bad’: Olympic security, neoliberal urbanization and homeless youth.
 Ethnography.
 Volume 16, Issue 1, pp 3-24.